madhav23bansal/cli-tools-python/README.md

-# Cline: A Collection of Python CLI Tools
+# A Collection of Python CLI Tools

-Cline is a monorepo hosting a variety of useful and fun command-line interface (CLI) tools, each developed as a separate Python package.
+`cli-tools-python` is a monorepo hosting a variety of useful and fun command-line interface (CLI) tools, each developed as a separate Python package.
 This project serves as a central hub for managing, discovering, and using these tools.

 ## Overview